numlinalg/RLinearAlgebra.jl/docs/src/tutorials/consistent_system/consistent_system_configure.md

 3. Finds the `logger` inside `kaczmarz_solver` and calls `complete_logger` to create the `BasicLoggerRecipe`.

-4. Bundles all these "recipes" into a single, ready-to-use solver_recipe object.
+4. Bundles all these "recipes" into a single, ready-to-use `solver_recipe`.

 ```@example ConsistentExample
 # Set the solution vector x (typically a zero vector)